numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

 -----------------------------

 The linear constraints :math:`g_i` are defined by their gradients :math:`a_i` which are randomly generated using a normal distribution.
-In order to make sure that the resulting feasible set is not empty, the following steps are considered in the generation process.
+In order to ensure that the resulting feasible set contains points other than the origin, the following steps are considered in the generation process.

 1) Sample :math:`l` vectors :math:`a_1`, :math:`a_2`, :math:`\ldots`, :math:`a_l`.